 Step 10 – Sale of Premises

 Enter the number of days the tenant will be given in the event of a sale of the condominium.
-The common length of time is sixty (60) days, although state law should be referenced to ensure the tenant is given a fair amount of time to prepare for their next place of stay.
+The common length of time is sixty (60) days, although state law should be referenced to ensure the tenant is given a fair amount of time to prepare to move out.

 Step 11 – State Law